AmozoUma-es/Llama-3/README.md

     - `--chunk_overlap`: Overlap size between text chunks (optional).

 - **Batch Processing with RAG (llama-RAG.py):**
   - This script processes a batch of input questions, retrieves relevant documents from the vector database, and generates responses.
+You can ask for the documents from which the information was extracted.
   - Parameters:
     - `--input`: Path to the input file containing questions.
     - `--output`: Path to the output file to save responses.